 How to talk about weather in the past in Spanish

-In order to talk about the weather in the past in Spanish, you simply need to conjugate the verb that you are using to preterite, imperfect, or any required past tense.
+In order to talk about the weather in the past, you simply need to conjugate the verb that you are using to preterite, imperfect, or any required past tense.
 Just like any other Spanish verb, verbs that describe the weather can be conjugated to any tense.

 Many of my students thought that describing the weather in other tenses rather than the present is very difficult.
 In reality, this is simpler than you think since you only need to make sure that the verb is conjugated to any tense that you need.